Cehir/gin-gonic-xss-middleware/README.md

 ## Data

-Currently, it removes (deletes) all HTML and malicious detected input from user input on

-the submitted request to the server.
+Currently, it removes (deletes) all HTML and malicious detected input from user input on  the submitted request to the server.
 It handles three Request types:

 * JSON requests - Content-Type application/json
 * Form Encoded - Content-Type application/x-www-form-urlencoded
 * Multipart Form Data - Content-Type multipart/form-data

-A future plan is have a feature to store all user submitted data intact and have the option to

-filter it out on the http Response, so you can choose your preference.
+A future plan is have a feature to store all user submitted data intact and have the option to filter it out on the http response, so you can choose your preference.
 In other words: data would be stored in the database as it was submitted and removed in Responses back to the user.
 Pros: data integrity.
 Cons: XSS exploits still present.

 ## NOTE: This is beta level code with minimal actual real world usage

 ## Contributing